What are the most spectacular roads in Chile?

 Paso Internacional Río Encuentro is an international bridge located on the Argentinian-Chilean border.
 It’s one of the most spectacular bridges in the world.

-Tacora Volcano, one of the highest roads of South America
+Driving one of the highest roads of South America to Tacora Volcano

-Portezuelo del Cajón, an Andean gravel pass
+Portezuelo del Cajon is an Andean gravel pass

-Portezuelo del Cajón is an international high mountain pass on the border between Chile and Bolivia, at an elevation of 4.480m (14,698ft) above the sea level, located on the lower southeast flank of Juriques volcano, in the Andes.
+Portezuelo del Cajón is an international high mountain pass on the border between Chile and Bolivia, at an elevation of 4,480m (14,698ft) above sea level, located on the lower southeast flank of the Juriques volcano, in the Andes.

 A treacherous border road to Salar de Ollague Pass in the Andes